frederick-vs-ja/Quuxplusone-blog/_posts/2018-06-17-piling-swivel.md

 we got to the part where Adam is in the Army —

 > Adam spent his next five years doing the things an army uses to keep its men from going
-> insane—endless polishing of metal and leather, parade and drill and escort, ceremony of
+> insane — endless polishing of metal and leather, parade and drill and escort, ceremony of
 > bugle and flag, a ballet of business for men who aren’t doing anything

 — and it reminded me of Henry Reed's 1942 poem "Naming of Parts":